Shareholders wishing to participate at the meeting must:

 Item 15.
 Resolution on implementation of a long-term incentive program for employees and contractors by way of a directed issue of warrants and approval of transfer of warrants

 The incentive program encompasses employees in and contractors of the company group (the “Participants”).
 Board members of the company will not be allowed to participate.
-The incentive program will include approximately 30 Participants in total (subject to inclusion of new-recruitments).
+The incentive program may include up to approximately 50 Participants in total (subject to inclusion of new-recruitments).

 Terms and conditions for the issue of warrants

 Allocation principles to be applied in relation to the Participants